We currently handle Texas cases only.

 At Blanchard & Thomas, we will examine every detail in your case to find a legal solution that addresses your unique circumstances.
 Ultimately, our goal is to protect our clients' rights, future, and freedom.
 We cannot guarantee success in any given case; however, we can guarantee personalized service and diligent work on your behalf.
 We treat our clients as we would want to be treated in a similar situation.

-If you are facing charges, it is important to enlist the help of an attorney early in the process.
+If you are facing charges, it is important to enlist the help of a Texas criminal defense lawyer early in the process.
 In some cases, an experienced attorney can help you avoid being charged in the first place.
 Whether it is investigating a case, negotiating a plea deal, or representing you during a trial, we will aggressively and tirelessly fight for your freedom.

 We provide legal representation in all areas including, but not limited to:

 You should never talk to the police without your attorney present.
 Once you are arrested, you will have to give them basic identification otherwise, you can respectfully decline to answer further questions.
-Don’t try to assert your innocence without talking to a lawyer.
+Don’t try to assert your innocence without talking to an experienced Texas criminal defense lawyer.
 Your words may be twisted and used against you.
 An attorney can act as the middleman between you and the investigators and make sure that your rights are protected throughout the case process.